Madhurima Tuli

 Madhurima Tuli (born 19 August 1986) is an Indian actress and model.
 Her works in Hindi television include the fiction dramas Kasturi, Parichay, Kumkum Bhagya, Chandrakanta and Qayamat Ki Raat and the reality shows Nach Baliye 9 and Bigg Boss 13.
-She also starred in big Hindi films such as Baby (2015), Hamari Adhuri Kahani (2015) and Naam Shabana (2017).
+She also starred in popular Hindi films such as Baby (2015), Hamari Adhuri Kahani (2015) and Naam Shabana (2017).

 Early life

 Tuli was born in Odisha on 19 August 1986.
 She hails from Dehradun, Uttarakhand.
-She won the Miss Uttraranchal Contest when in college.
-Her father works for Tata Steel, her mother works for an NGO, and she has a younger brother Shrikant Tuli. who owns a Music Label SVMT Music.
+She won the Miss Uttraranchal contest when in college.
+Her father works for Tata Steel and her mother for an NGO.
+She has a younger brother Shrikant Tuli, who owns a Music Label SVMT Music.

 Career

 Tuli made an early debut in the Telugu film Saththaa (2004) opposite Sai Kiran.
 She moved to Mumbai and studied acting at the Kishore Namit Kapoor Acting School, worked as a model doing advertisements for brands like Godrej, Fiama Di Wills, Airtel, Lenovo, UltraTech Cement, Domino's Pizza and Karbonn Mobiles.

 In 2008, she played a supporting role as the pretty girl Satya in Homam, an Indian thriller written and directed by J. D. Chakravarthy, and to some extent inspired by the 2006 Hollywood movie The Departed, directed by Martin Scorsese.

 Toss (2009) was her next film in the role of Sherry, and after the small role as Bindiya in Zee TV's supernatural soap opera Shree (2008-2009), Tuli played the aspiring model Kushi in STAR One's TV series Rang Badalti Odhani (2010-2011).